krlaframboise/SmartThings/smartapps/krlaframboise/simple-event-logger.src/ReadMe.md

 		</ul><br>
 	</li>
 	<li>Once the Google Web App has finished logging all the data that was posted to it, it posts a response back to the SmartApp confirming that everyone was logged.<br><br></li>
 	<li>The SmartApp shows the result of the last run, the total # of events logged, and the percentage of free space in the log.
-The log should be able to hold between 800,000 and 1,000,000 events depending on whether or not the description field is being logged.<br><br></li>
+The log should be able to hold up to 400,000 events.<br><br></li>
 	<li>It writes a debug messages to Live Logging showing the number events it found and the number of events that the Google web app said it logged.<br><br></li>
 	<li>You can choose which types of log entries to show in Live Logging (debug, info, trace)<br><br><br></li>
 </ul>